Etam4225/COVID19-NYC-Recovering/README.md

 ![NYC](https://www.topviewnyc.com/content/uploads/packages/5b6073e798d38_4_800.jpg)

 ## Overview:
 This project is designed to analyze New York City's recovery from COVID-19 and to determine whether or not NYC is actually recovering.
 I take a loot at several datasets to prove or disprove the theory as shown below.
 For this project, I focused primarily on the business sector side to determine if NYC is recovering.
 I believe it is but slowly.
+As we all know COVID-19 was discovefred first in 2019 (hence COVID-19).
+So I looked at data around 2019 (more specifically in 2017-Present [Where Possible].

 ## Revenue of NYC during and before COVID-19